An underactive thyroid is where your thyroid gland does not produce enough hormones. It is also known as hypothyroidism.

 - feeling depressed

 Many symptoms are the same as those of other conditions.
-So some people can confuse it for something else.
+Some people can confuse it for something else.

 Symptoms usually develop over time.
 You may not realise you have a medical problem for years.